Viking Lutheran Church

 Today, Benson County continues to honor its history while looking towards the future.
 Its resilient community and dedication to preserving its agricultural heritage make it a unique and thriving part of North Dakota.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Benson County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Benson County, North Dakota.

 • 1883 - Benson County was established on March 9.